The Challenges of Divorcing in the Military

 Mediation sounds like the way to go for us so how do we get started mediating our military divorce with Equitable Mediation?

-If you and your spouse have both agreed to divorce, want to mediate and are ready to start a military divorce in California, New Jersey, Illinois, Pennsylvania, New York or Washington State, the next step is to book an initial mediation meeting for the two of you.
+If you and your spouse have both agreed to divorce, want to mediate and are ready to start a military divorce, the next step is to book an initial mediation meeting for the two of you.